vardhanshorewala/matic-docs/docs/maintain/validate/validator-performance.md

 ### Notice to Validators

-Validators are given 24 hours' notice of the commencement of performance monitoring, with the data set beginning 24 hours after the notice is sent.
+Validators are given 24 hours notice of the commencement of performance monitoring, with the data set beginning 24 hours after the notice is sent.

-## Falling below performance benchmarks
+## Falling below Performance Benchmarks

 ### Remedial measures and corrective action